Supreme Court Keeps Guns Away from Domestic Violence Abusers

 NNEDV submitted an amicus curiae brief, with support from Mintz Levin, outlining the importance of upholding this protection through a common-sense interpretation of the law.
 NNEDV’s brief was referenced by the Court.

 Women in the United States are 11 times more likely to be murdered with a gun than women in other high-income countries.
-Even more telling, women in the US are murdered by their husbands and intimate partners with guns at a rate three times higher than women are murdered by strangers using any combination of guns, knives or other weapons.
-Another study shows that homes with guns have a 3-fold increase in homicide risk as compared to homes without guns, and this risk increases to 8-fold when the perpetrator is an intimate partner or relative of the victim.
+Even more telling, women in the United States are murdered by their husbands and intimate partners with guns at a rate three times higher than women are murdered by strangers using any combination of guns, knives, or other weapons.

 “Firearms in the hands of abusers play a large role in the lethality of domestic assaults,” said Gandy.
 “When there has been previous domestic violence, as in the Castleman case, the risk of homicide is 20 times higher.
 With those odds, giving abusers unfettered access to deadly weapons is gambling with women’s lives.”